Robert Pattison sci-fi ‘Mickey 17’ opens in first place, but profitability is a long way off

 A week following the Oscars, where "Anora" filmmakerSean Baker made an impassioned speech about the importance of the theatrical experience – for filmmakers to keep making movies for the big screens, for distributors to focus on theatrical releases and for audiences to keep going – "Mickey 17" is perhaps the perfect representation of this moment in the business, or at least an interesting case study.
 It's an original film from an Oscar-winning director led by a big star that was afforded a blockbuster budget and given a robust theatrical release by Warner Bros., one of the few major studios remaining.
 But despite all of that, and reviews that were mostly positive (79% on RottenTomatoes), audiences did not treat it as an event movie, and it may ultimately struggle to break even.

-It opened in 3,807 locations domestically where it performed best in New York and Los Angeles.
+It opened in 3,807 locations domestically, performing best in New York and Los Angeles.
 Premium large format showings, including IMAX screens, also accounted for nearly half of its opening weekend.
 Internationally, it did especially well in Korea, where it made an estimated $14.6 million.

+Jeff Goldstein, who heads domestic distribution for Warner Bros., said, "47% of the audience saw it in premium format, which shows that there’s a big interest from cinema fans to see the movie.”

+“Director Bong is one of the few marquee directors out there along with Denis Villeneuve, Quentin Tarantino and Chris Nolan whose fans really drive moviegoing,” he added.

 Second place went to “Captain America: Brave New World,” which added $8.5 million from 3,480 locations in North America and $9.2 million internationally.
 Its global total currently rests at $370.8 million.
 The Walt Disney Studios is on track to become the first studio to cross $1 billion in 2025 sometime this week.